A new approach to detect the boundaries of interplanetary events: Introduction

 Many times, the ICMEs or MCs are merged, even if they left the Sun as distinct events.
-In this case, very often it is a challenge to detect the real boundaries of each one or how much two events are mixed, or to understand the mixed and non-mixed parts of a complex phenomenon.
+In this case, it is a challenge to detect the real boundaries of each one or how much two events are mixed, or to understand the mixed and non-mixed parts of a complex phenomenon.
 The solar source identification and analysis are useful in this case.
 But, \citet{Richardson2010} have shown that it is possible to not really find the solar source for $46\%$ of Earth directed ICMEs.
+In a statistical survey of the ICMEs observed near-Earth, \citet{Richardson2004grl} showed that the MCs fraction related to the total number of the ICMEs depends on the solar cycle.
+In the list built by \citet{Du2010}, with 181 ICMEs observed by \emph{Ulysses} spacecraft, only $43\%$ of events were identified as MCs.

-Beyond one astronomical unit (AU), the ICME identification become more difficult because of some ICME signatures are blurred through the interaction with the ambient solar wind.
-The \emph{Ulysses} spacecraft's registrations for these long distances, as well as those obtained during its transient over the solar poles, are very important to help us understand how the high latitude CMEs travel through space, far from the ecliptic and beyond 1 AU, and have an insight to the 3D heliosphere.
+Beyond one astronomical unit (AU), the ICME identification become more difficult because some ICME signatures are blurred through the interaction with the ambient solar wind. \emph{Ulysses} spacecraft, launched in 1990, was the first mission that explored the Heliosphere from the solar equator to the poles.
+Its observations for these long distances, as well as those obtained during its transit over the solar poles, provided us important information and an understanding on how the high latitude CMEs travel through space; it gave us an insight to the 3D heliosphere. \emph{Ulysses} spacecraft provided plasma and magnetic field data until June 2009.